Datafold Data Processing Agreement

 2. Data Protection

 2.1.
 Relationship of the parties.
-Customer (the controller) appoints Datafold as a processor to process the personal data described in the Agreement (the "Data") for the purposes described in the Agreement (or as otherwise agreed in writing by the parties) (the "Permitted Purpose").
+Customer (the controller) appoints Datafold as a processor to process the personal data described in the Agreement (the "Data") only for the limited and specific purpose of providing the data integrity management Service(s) identified in each Order Form executed by the parties or as otherwise agreed in writing by the parties (the "Permitted Purpose").
 Each party shall comply with the obligations that apply to it under Applicable Data Protection Law.
-If Datafold becomes aware that processing for the Permitted Purpose infringes Applicable Data Protection Law, it shall promptly inform Customer.
+Datafold shall promptly inform Customer if it: (a) becomes aware that processing for the Permitted Purpose infringes Applicable Data Protection Law, or (b) determines it can no longer meet its obligations under this DPA or Applicable Data Protection Law.

 2.4.
 Confidentiality of processing: Datafold shall ensure that any person it authorises to process the Data (an "Authorised Person") shall protect the Data in accordance with Datafold's confidentiality obligations under the Agreement.